ConjureFi/docs/protocol/conjure-assets.md

 ### Summary

-Conjure lets you create user-created assets based on various oracle price feeds.
+Conjure lets you allows for user-created synthetic assets based on various oracle price feeds.
 A user can set up their own arbitrary asset with just 2 transactions, all simplified with a simple User Interface.

 ### Creation

 To start the creation process, a user has to simply put in the name and symbol of the asset they want to create.

-This brings up the first transaction in which a brand-new Instance of a Conjure contract is minted. \(The call triggers the [ConjureFactory.sol](../smart-contracts/conjurefactory.sol.md)\)
+This brings up the first transaction in which a brand-new Instance of a Conjure contract is minted. \(The call triggers the [ConjureFactory.sol](../smart-contracts/conjurefactory.sol.md)\).
+The oracles and type will be set as the 2nd transaction.

 ### Initialization